deepmodeling/abacus-develop/README.md

 # Locally modified version

-This is a locally modified version of ABACUS for RDMFT calculations.
+This is a locally modified version of ABACUS-v3.4.4 for RDMFT calculations.

 Currently jghan has added some code.